How to start the business of your dreams

 - Look for the Sales and Use Tax area or section of the state

-4 – Register for other business permits, licenses, and insurance.
+11 – Register for other business permits, licenses, and insurance

-The Small Business Administration (SBA) hosts an excellent site that contains links to information about federal and state requirements for specific types of businesses.
+The Small Business Administration (SBA) site contains links to information about federal and state requirements for specific types of businesses.
 You’ll also want to find out what types of business insurance you should have.
 The SBA is a good resource here, too.

 Starting a business means many more demands on your time.
 You’re less likely to succeed if you run yourself ragged and don’t look out for your own personal needs.
 Maintain balance in your life, and your little-business-that-could stands a better chance of flourishing.

 Managing and tracking money is difficult.
-If you only need to create invoices and track expenses, for example, there are websites that will accommodate that affordability.
+If you only need to create invoices and track expenses, for example, there are websites that will accommodate that functionality.
 Others help you estimate the quarterly estimated income taxes that you must start paying now based on your income and expenses.
 Cloud-based solutions like Wave can help with this!

-If you’re confident you can handle accounting on your own, explore Wave software, newly acquired by Block Advisors.
+If you want to handle accounting on your own, explore Wave software.
 With Wave, the small business accounting and invoicing software, you can easily manage your finances online.